doslim/Matrix-Factorization-and-Collaborative-Filtering-on-Netflix-Dataset/README.md

 We conduct all experiments in main.py.
 We also provide a brief reports to introduce our implementation details.

-To run our codes, change to the code directory and use the following command.
+To run our codes, first unzip the data.zip file and then change to the code directory and use the following command.
 ```
 python main.py
 ```